-In the initial recruitment phase, women identified as eligible will be given a brief explanation of what the study involves.
-It will be made clear that participation in the study involves completing questionnaires at four time points and potentially taking part in a brief face-to-face or telephone interview.
-We estimate this recruitment process will require approximately 3 to 5 minutes.
-If a woman is interested in participating the midwife/nurse will provide her with a study pack containing an information sheet, a consent form, and a number of brief questionnaires including the four assessment measures, poor daily functioning, poor quality of life (SF-12 (64)), and perceived need for treatment.
+Both the paper and online version of the study questionnaire will include the four assessment measures, measures of daily functioning, quality of life, perceived need for treatment and socio-demographic and obstetric information.
 The order of presentation of the four assessment methods will be counterbalanced in order to minimise any risk of bias in response patterns (65).
-Women will also be asked whether they consent to long term follow up (beyond the end of the study) and the possible use of routinely collected data.
+Women will also be asked whether they consent to long term follow up (beyond the end of the study) and the possible use of their anonymised, clinical and questionnaire data for other research.

 Measures of potential confounding factors that are likely to influence anxiety will also be taken so they can be controlled for when analysing effectiveness.
 These include psychological treatment, obstetric risk and existing health conditions, and sociodemographic risk.
-Women will be asked whether they are receiving treatment for psychological problems and, if so, the type and duration of this treatment.
-Obstetric information will be collected on the current pregnancy and birth (e.g. gestation, parity, obstetric risk factors, neonatal complications).
+Women will be asked whether they are receiving treatment for psychological problems and, if so, the type of this treatment.
+Obstetric information will be collected on the current pregnancy and birth (e.g. gestation, p arity, obstetric risk factors, neonatal complications).

 Sociodemographic characteristics will be assessed at baseline.
-Information will be recorded on the number of women who are approached, eligible, recruited into the study, declined or dropped out.
+In follow up questionnaires, women will be also asked whether anything has happened in their life since they completed the last questionnaire that may have changed the way they feel or responded to the current questionnaire.
+Where possible, we will aim to record information on the number of women who are approached, eligible, recruited into the study, declined or dropped out.
 We will then be able to examine whether there are differences in demographic or obstetric characteristics between women who take part and those who drop out.